Nano-X cancer radiotherapy system

 Our solution is an engineering innovation that aims to drastically simplify the radiotherapy machine and to deliver a plug-and-play approach.
 Conventional radiotherapy machines require a patient to lie motionless on their back while a 3000kg X-Ray system revolves around them.
 Our solution does away with the revolving gantry, and instead – simply and gently – rotates the patient on a custom-designed couch.

-The Nano-X prototype is funded through Australian Government (ARC LIEF) funds and is currently being built by LinaTech Medical Technology Ltd. It will be housed at The Nelune Comprehensive Cancer Centre (Randwick, NSW).
+The Nano-X prototype is funded through Australian Government (ARC LIEF) funds and is currently being built.
+It will be housed at The Nelune Comprehensive Cancer Centre (Randwick, NSW).

 NanoX Research and Development : we need you!